F1 championship permutations: How Lando Norris can win title at Qatar Grand Prix on Sunday as Oscar Piastri, Max Verstappen try to stop McLaren driver

 Realistically, both drivers will want to gain at least double-figure points on Norris in Sunday's race to give themselves a better chance in Abu Dhabi, and the best way to do that would be with victory.

-If Piastri can continue his form from the Sprint part of the weekend in Qatar, he could do this, while Verstappen will be hoping Red Bull can make positive set-up changes to his car which help his performance.
+If Piastri can continue his form from the Sprint part of the weekend in Qatar by winning again from pole on Sunday, he could do this, while Verstappen will be hoping the set-up changes to his Red Bull that appeared to help his car in main qualifying carry through to the race.

 In the case of Verstappen, he must be 24 points, or less, behind Norris to take his incredible comeback to the final round in Abu Dhabi.